yasufum/spp-vm-installer/README.md

 #### (2) ssh

-Ansible uses ssh to install tools on remote server, so you have to ssh client into ansible-server in which ansible is installed.
+Ansible uses ssh to install tools on remote server, so you have to install ssh client into ansible-server in which ansible run.
+If you use ssh password to login ansible-clients, you have to install `sshpass`.

-You also have to install sshd into ansible-clients to install DPDK or other tools.
+You also have to install sshd into ansible-clients.

 ### 2. How to use